xiaoyingpu/csci208/project/02_dynamic_typing.md

-# 2. static vs dynamic typing. duck typed?
+# 2. Static vs dynamic typing. duck typed?

 Clojure, like Lisp, is dynamically typed[1].
-Lisp was a pioneer in adopting dynamic typing [Paul Graham](http://www.paulgraham.com/icad.html).
-There are no mutable states in Clojure ([@fogus2014joy]), so the following example is a work-around to illustrate dynamic typing.
+Lisp was a pioneer in adopting dynamic typing ([Paul Graham's website](http://www.paulgraham.com/icad.html)).
+There are no mutable states in Clojure [@fogus2014joy], so the following example is a work-around to illustrate dynamic typing.

 ``` clojure